Project-HAL/Project-HAL.github.io/docs/_sources/links.rst.txt

 ..
     This file contains substitution definitions for all classes.
-This adds code (literal) style to the name of the text and makes it a hyperlink to the class page.
+This adds literal (code) style to the name of the text and makes it a hyperlink to the class page.
 To use in rst:

         |CLASS|_